AndrewJBateman/ionic-angular-world-data/README.md

 # Ionic Country Data

-App that displays details about countries using data from the [Rest Countries](https://restcountries.eu/), using the [Ionic 5 framework](https://ionicframework.com/docs).
+App that displays data about countries from the [Rest Countries](https://restcountries.eu/) API, using the [Ionic 5 framework](https://ionicframework.com/docs).

 ## Table of contents